Helping Customers Create The Perfect Entertaining Space With Fire, Food, and Friends!

 Pizza Oven Temperatures for Cooking

-Cooking in a pizza oven has become more popular as home chefs are increasingly using this ancient method of cooking to add some flair to their dishes.
+Cooking in a wood-fired pizza oven has become more popular as home chefs are increasingly using this ancient method of cooking to add some flair to their dishes.
 This method of cooking helps to create unique flavors that aren’t achieved with other fuel methods such as gas or electricity.

-Heating up your pizza oven differs depending on whether you have a wood fired or gas fired oven.
+Heating up your outdoor pizza oven differs depending on whether you have a wood fired or gas fired oven.
 While both require the same temperatures for cooking, the method in which they heat are very different.

 So, how do wood fired brick ovens actually heat up?
 Putting pieces of wood in an outdoor brick oven creates fire and heat, which is absorbed by the oven - this is what we call the firing stage.